dinesh21o9/Memozor-game-main/README.md

 Make sure you create an Account and enjoy playing the game!
-(Also no need to memorize the pattern if you are smart enough to find out the crack to this game -_+) The website is live hosted at http://memozor.rf.gd/index.php
+(Also no need to memorize the pattern if you are smart enough to find out the crack to this game -_+) The database is hosted at Clever Cloud.
+(You can find the credentials to connect to database in database.php) The website is live hosted at http://memozor.rf.gd/index.php